metabase/metabase/docs/developers-guide/driver-changelog.md

   implementation is working correctly.

 - `metabase.driver.common/class->base-type` no longer supports Joda Time classes.
 They have been deprecated since 2019.

+- New feature `:window-functions/offset` has been added to signify that a driver supports the new MBQL `:offset` clause (equivalent of SQL `lead` and `lag` functions).
+This is enabled by default for `:sql` and `:sql-jdbc`-based drivers.
+Other drivers should add an implementation for this clause and enable the feature flag.

 ## Metabase 0.49.1